 Whyles is a founding member of Focus Disability Network Society.

-Zach has been working in Career Development for 4 years as a Job Developer.
-His work has seen him involved in two research projects and following his passion to support and work with folks with diverse abilities.
-Zach served as a board member for the Greater Vancouver Job Development Network where he assisted in organizing events and meetings for other Job Developers in the lower mainland.
+Zach Blumke has been working in Career Development for more than 8 years.
+His work has seen him involved in three research projects and following his passion to support and work with folks with diverse abilities.
+Zach served previously as a board member for the Greater Vancouver Job Development Network where he assisted in organizing events and meetings for Job Developers in the lower mainland.

-He holds a Bachelor’s degree with Honours from University of Wales Trinity Saint David.
-He volunteered with Taking Flight Theater an inclusive theater company based in Cardiff.
-Zach Currently works as a Job Developer for Douglas College on the Autism CanTech!
-Progam and lives in Surrey BC.
+He holds a Bachelor’s degree with Honours from the University of Wales Trinity Saint David.
+He volunteered with Taking Flight Theater, an inclusive theater company based in Cardiff.
+Zach currently works as a Job Developer and Employment Specialist in the lower mainland and lives in Surrey BC.